Codium-ai/pr-agent/docs/docs/finetuning_benchmark/index.md

 We experimented with three model as judges: `gpt-4-turbo-2024-04-09`, `gpt-4o`, and `claude-3-opus-20240229`.
 All three produced similar results, with the same ranking order.
 This strengthens the validity of our testing protocol.

-Here is an example for a judge model feedback:
+Here is an example of a judge model feedback:

 ```
 command: improve